 Baseline in Microsoft Project

 In software packages like Microsoft Project, you can setup 11+ baselines to track cost and schedule.
 Thus, you can, at any time, track the performance of the project with the original baseline, or a modified timeline along the way.
-This way, you can see how good was your planning, and learn from the mistakes ( lessons learnt).
+This way, you can see how good was your planning, and learn from the mistakes ( lessons learned).
 So having a baseline is a must, and you can take the help of the various project management software packages.

 Baseline Questions in the PMP Exam